hxlnt/nobadmemories.com/src/render/posts/paint-3d-is-like-ms-paint-but-um-in-3d.html.md

 You can export files as flat graphics or as 3D files, which is pretty cool.

 Anyway, yeah, two thumbs up for dead-simple, up-and-running art things.
 Again, it's definitely not ZBrush, it doesn't do what Blender does, but it is fun.
 And free.
+It just comes with Windows 10 now.

 And for the first time ever, I'm actually considering making a 3D video game with this.
 I *am* full of dumb ideas, after all.